 by Taro Yashima

-A classic story of a neglected youth who finds strength when he is at last accepted by his peers.
+A classic story of a neglected youth who finds strength when he’s at last accepted by his peers.

 by Katey Howes, illustrated by Rebecca Hahn

-An old woman who obsessively tends her garden, finds new perspective in the slow and inevitable change of seasons.
+An old woman who obsessively tends her garden, finds new perspective in the change of seasons.

 I Live in Tokyo